https://github.com/atykhonov/google-translate.git

 [English > German] Translate:

-By default google-translate-translation-directions-alist
+By default google-translate-translation-directions-alist is empty

 and thus during execution of google-translate-smooth-translate